1. Home

 2. Knowledge Base

-4. How to create a dynamic pricing rule
+4. How to create a discount pricing rule

 To create a pricing rule, go to WooCommerce > Settings > Fees and Discounts and ensure that the ‘Enable Dynamic Pricing’ checkbox is selected.